parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 For this reason we have implemented Libbitcoin mnemonics without a hard dependency on Unicode.
 The Electrum v1, Electrum, and BIP39 classes do not require Unicode unless a non-ASCII passphrase is provided.
 If the library is compiled with WITH_ICU undefined all features remain available with the exception that seed passphrases are ASCII-limited.

 For the same reason Libbitcoin does not support Electrum token-based seeding.
 All words must correspond to a dictionary.
 When WITH_ICU is defined, words are Unicode normalized before comparison, to improve the chance of matching.
-Ideally an implementation provides a word-selection list, making this unnecessary.
+Ideally an implementation provides a dictionary-based word selector, making this unnecessary.
 If WITH_ICU is undefined then word normalizations are ASCII-limited, though pre-normalized non-ASCII words will match the dictionary.

 ### String Functions
 ### Language Differences